-Once you have received your wristband upon arrival, you are no longer allowed to enter the campsite with any food or drinks that are bought outside the campsite.
-This also goes for drinks and food from the festival.
 Make sure you buy the drinks and food that you want to consume at the Travellers Garden (campsite) supermarket.
 Plus, if you buy it at the campsite supermarket, you save yourself from having to do the heavy lifting!

 5.3 Photo & Video Regulations

 You can take compact cameras and mobile phones with cameras with you to take pictures.
 Audio- and video recorders are forbidden.
 Please leave your selfie sticks at home: it could cause harm to your fellow-Travellers.
 You are not allowed to bring professional audio-, photo- or video equipment, like cameras with changeable lenses or zoom lenses, tape recorders, voice recorders or similar gadgets.
 Please be aware that the use of drones is strictly prohibited, both at the festival area as well as the campsite.

 Official filming and photography will take place throughout the festival.
 Video recordings and photographs may be reproduced and distributed for media coverage and documentation in print, DVD, TV and online (e.g. homepage, social networks, etc.).
 By entering the festival site, visitors consent to their likeness and voice to be included on film and photographs and to their use in any of the outlined ways without compensation and without restrictions in terms of time, space or content.